Direct photon production with effective field theory: Conclusions

 \subsection{Acknowledgements}

-} The authors would like to thank Randall Kelley, Eric Laenen, and Lorenzo Magnea for helpful discussions, and Guido Bell and Hua-Xing Zhu for finding some typos in an earlier version.
+} The authors would like to thank Randall Kelley, Eric Laenen, and Lorenzo Magnea for helpful discussions, and Guido Bell, Stefanie Marti, Xavier Tormo and Hua-Xing Zhu for pointing out typos in earlier versions.
 Many of the numerical computations in this paper were performed on the Odyssey cluster supported by the FAS Research Computing Group at Harvard University.
 M.D.S. is supported in part by the Department of Energy OJI program, under grant DE-FG02-91ER40654.
 The research of T.B. was supported in part by the Department of Energy under Grant DE-AC02-76CH03000.
 Fermilab is operated by the Fermi Research Alliance under contract with the U.S. Department of Energy. \begin{appendix}